At PowderGuide, Lea Hartl is primarily concerned with weather and snow. She also does this outdoors on the mountain and in her job as a scientist.

 WeatherBlogs

-WeatherBlog 6 2024/25 | Turbulent Christmas weather
+WeatherBlog 6 2024/25 | Christmas turbulence

-12/18/2024 • Lea HartlBefore we head towards the Christmas snow, let's take a look at the large-scale pressure patterns that spin over the world's oceans and control our weather: The polar vortex currently has two distinct cold poles.
+12/18/2024 • Lea HartlBefore we head towards the Christmas snow, let's take a look at the large-scale pressure centers that rotate over the world's oceans and control our weather: The polar vortex currently has two distinct cold poles.
 One lies over eastern Siberia and the North Pacific.
 The other extends roughly from Newfoundland via Greenland to the Barents Sea and is responsible for a strong westerly current over the Atlantic, which has been bringing us "new weather" every few days for a while now. -

 WeatherBlogs

-WeatherBlog 4 2024/25 | Storms ahead!
+WeatherBlog 4 2024/25 | Stormy times ahead!